-☐ Your personal health information includes the personal information you gave us when you enrolled in this plan as well as your medical records and other medical and health information. □You have rights related to your information and controlling how your health information is used.
-We give you a written notice called a Notice of Privacy Practice, that tells about these rights and explains how we protect the privacy of your health information.
+\[ \textsup \text{Your personal health information includes the personal information you gave us when you enrolled in this plan as well as

+You have rights related to your information and controlling how your health information is used.
+We give you a written notice, called a Notice of Privacy Practice, that tells about these rights and explains how we protect the privacy of your health information.